Tax Information for 2023 Coverage

 1. Why do I need this information?

-You need it to complete IRS Form 8962 as part of your 2022 federal income tax return, which the IRS uses to determine whether you received the correct amount of premium tax credit (financial help).
-8962 forms can be downloaded at irs.gov, Please see a tax professional for help with completing Form 8962.
+You need it to complete IRS Form 8962 as part of your 2023 federal income tax return, which the IRS uses to determine whether you received the correct amount of Advance Premium Tax Credits (financial help).
+Form 8962 can be downloaded at irs.gov.
+Please see a tax professional for help with completing Form 8962.

 Form 1095-A shows:

-- Your household plan information and monthly payment (known as a premium), and
+- Your household plan information and monthly payment (known as a premium)

-- The amount of money paid to your insurance company to help lower your monthly costs (known as Advanced payments of the Premium Tax Credit or APTCs).
+- The amount of money paid to your insurance company to help lower your monthly costs (known as Advance Premium Tax Credits or APTCs)

 YES.
-You must file a federal tax return for 2022 – even if you usually don’t file or your income is below the level requiring you to file.
+You must file a federal income tax return for 2023—even if you usually don’t file or your income is below the level requiring you to file.

 3. Could I pay a penalty?